tomm2000/BBM/README.md

 +2 (from +1) Relic for the first time conversion of another Civilization’s settlement with at least 10 Urban Population

 #### Reincarnation
-+0.5 (from +2) Science for every Tropical tile in other Civilizations’ Settlements following your Religion.
++0.5 (from +2) Science :alembic: for every Tropical tile in other Civilizations’ Settlements following your Religion.

 #### Shamanism
-+0.5 (from +2) Culture for every Tundra tile in other Civilizations’ Settlements following your Religion.
++0.5 (from +2) Culture :musical_note: for every Tundra tile in other Civilizations’ Settlements following your Religion.

 #### Desert Faith
 +1 (from +2) Gold for every Desert tile in other Civilizations’ Settlements following your Religion.

 #### Sacred Herds
-+0.5 (from +2) Science for every Grassland tile in other Civilizations’ Settlements following your Religion.
++0.5 (from +2) Science :alembic: for every Grassland tile in other Civilizations’ Settlements following your Religion.

 #### Sky Gods
-+0.5 (from +2) Culture for every Plains tile in other Civilizations’ Settlements following your Religion.
++0.5 (from +2) Culture :musical_note: for every Plains tile in other Civilizations’ Settlements following your Religion.